adielBm/math-archive/drafts/Assembler Project.md

 - The name of an instruction or directive cannot be the name of a macro.
 - It can be assumed that each macro line in the source code has a closure with an `endmcr` line (there is no need to check this).
 - Defining a macro will always be before calling the macro (no need to check it).
-- It is required that the pre-assembler create a file with the extended code that includes the (פרישה של המאקרו) (extension of the source file described below).
+- It is required that the pre-assembler create a file with the extended code that includes the macro expansion. (extension of the source file described below).
 The "extended source file" is a "source file" after the macro has been removed, compared to an "initial source file" which is the input file to the system, including the definition of the macros.

 ### Statements